 - there are two large, beautifully appointed suites in the main house – one upstairs and one down.
 Each opens on to a private deck overlooking the lake

-- the free-standing guest house is just a few metres from the main house but maintains a nice sense of isolation through its good design.
+- the free-standing Garden Cottage is just a few metres from the main house but maintains a nice sense of isolation through its good design.
 It’s hard to beat waking in the morning and looking out across the lake while still in bed

-- the guest house has a comfortable living area, tea and coffee making, a baggage room, ample bathroom and lobby area.
+- the cottage has a comfortable living area, tea and coffee making, a baggage room, ample bathroom and lobby area.
 There’s also a private spa off the bedroom for late night soaks after a hard day’s fishing

 The Main Lodge: